In your third year, you will attend one of our partner institutions in Toulon. Teaching will be in French.

 The linguistic, technical, and cultural theoretical underpinnings of subtitling and dubbing from French into English will be examined in detail, and students will be able to put the theory into practice using professional dedicated software.

-The Legal Skills Team help undergraduate law students with their academic legal skills.
-Their aim is to ensure that every student, regardless of background or performance, has someone they can approach to discuss the development of their legal study skills.
+The Legal Skills Team helps undergraduate law students with their academic legal skills as well as with transferable skills that help to deliver success outside the classroom.
+The team’s aim is to ensure that every student, regardless of background or performance, has the opportunity to thrive.

 This course will equip you with a thorough knowledge of English law and encourage an appreciation of French law.
 You will also develop advanced language skills in French as well as cultural awareness.